10 Tips for RVing With Dogs

 - If your dog is social and loves playing with other dogs, a daycare or dog sitter might be the perfect option!
 We have done this with our dogs a few times and they always have so much fun playing with the other dogs.
 You can also look for options on care.com or rover.com.
 Be sure to always keep a copy of your dog’s current shot records as most boarding facilities require proof.

 - If your dogs don’t have anxiety, you may be able to leave them in your RV if you will only be gone for a short amount of time.
 You will need to make sure that you leave plenty of food and water and that they have toys to keep themselves entertained.
-Some people even choose to have cameras and temperature gauges that they can monitor on their phones while they are gone to make sure their pets are safe.
+Some people even choose to have cameras and temperature sensors that they can monitor on their phones while they are gone to make sure their pets are safe.

-If you’re looking for hotels or restaurants that are dog-friendly, I recommend downloading the BringFido app.
+If you’re looking for hotels or restaurants that are pet-friendly, I recommend downloading the BringFido app.
 If you’re looking for dog-friendly hiking trails, the AllTrails app has a filter that makes it easy to find them quickly.

 5. Make sure they are getting adequate exercise.